EAT-JBCOMMUNITY/EAT/README.md

-# EAP ADDITIONAL TESTSUITE
+# JBOSS-EAP ADDITIONAL TESTSUITE
-An additional EAP testsuite in order to facilitate QE
+An additional JBOSS-EAP testsuite in order to facilitate QE

 SOME POINTS TO NOTE:

-1. It has same structure as the original EAP Testuite.
+1. It has same structure as the original JBOSS-EAP Testuite.
 2. The module that is retained is the basic module of the integration tests.

 HOW TO USE:

-1. Change the property <jboss.project.basedir> to absolute path of the folder of the EAP source base
+1. Change the property <jboss.project.basedir> of the main folder pom.xml, to absolute path of the folder of the EAP source base
 2. Build the additional testsuite
 3. Run the tests